9. Manage the Learning

 And, of course, before you release the final product, it should be fully tested and bug free.

-Rossiter and Co can assist you with training or health and safety video productions
+Studio Rossiter can assist you with training or health and safety video productions